 3. LOUISIANA WEATHER:

-HAZARDOUS WEATHER: No hazardous weather reported.
+HAZARDOUS WEATHER: No hazardous weather to report

-Hazardous Weather: No hazardous weather reported.
+Hazardous Weather: No hazardous weather to report

 4. HAZMAT: None